 Well, he definitely caught my attention and since then we’ve been hopskipdiving together through Malaysia, Thailand and Indonesia working and diving in some of the most beautiful places in the world.
 He’s my companion, my partner and of course my dive buddy.
 I was surely having a great time on my own, but two is definitely more fun!

 This is a tale about living life to the full, chasing dreams, finding passions and following them.
-It’s about the world above and below water, how I see it through my photos.
+It’s about the world above and below water, how I see it through my eyes.

-Diving fulfills me, it is amazing to have the privilege of going into a place where not many people have access to.
+Diving fulfils me.
+It is amazing to have the privilege of going into a place where not many people have access to.
 I love to take photos of the amazing underwater creatures and bring them back to the surface.

-I am very lucky to be able to combine my passions together: traveling, diving, photography and Dom (in no particular order).
+I am very lucky to be able to combine my passions togethetravellinging, diving, photography and Dom (in no particular order).